-In international auditing, second-party auditing is mostly associated with the ISO 9000 standards8 and refers to an external audit of a supplier by a customer or by a contracted organisation on behalf of a customer.
-However, these types of audits or evaluations can be done by regulators or any other external party that has a formal interest in an organisation.9
+In international auditing, second-party auditing is mostly associated with the ISO 9000 standards13 and refers to an external audit of a supplier by a customer or by a contracted organization on behalf of a customer.
+However, these types of audits or evaluations can be done by regulators or any other external party that has a formal interest in an organization.14

-Second-party review provides a greater level of independence between the user and reviewer than firstparty review, but a lower level of independence than a third-party review.
-This middle level of independence results from the separation that exists between the user and a second-party, though second-parties still have some affiliation with or interest in the user and/or the policy implemented by the user.
+Second-party review provides a greater level of independence between the user and reviewer than first-party review, but a lower level of independence than third-party review.
+This middle level of independence results from the separation that exists between the user and a second party, although second parties still have some affiliation with, or interest in, the user and/or the policy implemented by the user.

-The two most common scenarios of second-party technical review include:
+The two most common scenarios of second-party technical review are review by:

-- 1. An internal auditor general or independent regulatory body of the government - 2.
-A consultant or professional expert that has an interest in or affiliation with the policy design or implementation, but is not the actual party responsible for design or implementation.
+- an internal auditor general or independent regulatory body of the government - a consultant or professional expert who has an interest in, or affiliation with, the policy design or implementation, but is not the actual party responsible for design or implementation.

-In a first scenario, users would work with an institution set up to establish independence from the government.
-Many countries have an internal audit body whose offices may have titles such as the Auditor General, Supreme Audit Institution, Comptroller General, or Chief Financial Officer.
+In the first scenario, users would work with an institution set up as independent of the government.
+Many countries have an internal audit body, whose offices may have titles such as Auditor General, Supreme Audit Institution, Comptroller General, or Chief Financial Officer.
 The auditor or comptroller general is empowered to improve accountability in fiscal or fiduciary matters through internal auditing and reporting on the government's operations.
-Institutionally, while part of the government they serve, these general auditors are typically given independence or autonomy from the executive that is legal, administrative, contractual and budgetary.
+Institutionally, although part of the government they serve, these auditors are typically given independence or autonomy from the executive that is legal, administrative, contractual and budgetary.